ZyzzyxTech/alumni/README.md

 ###Bullet Points

-####Users
+####Students

-* User accounts have an email address, password, treehouse user name.
+* Student accounts have an email address, password, treehouse user name, github username, first & last names, city, state, country info.
 * User email addresses are unique.
 * Passwords are hashed.
-* Logged in users see menu items to log out and update their profile.
+* Logged in users see menu items to log out, update their profile, and leaderboard info.
 * Logged out users see menu items to log in or sign up.

-######Nice to haves
-* Users github link(s) for showcasing their work.
-* Users geographical location for connecting with nearby students.

 ######Down the road...